tictail/tide-fire/README.md

   travel: () => import('./travel.js'),
 })
 ```
 Actions are organized into objects.
 Above, the object `bar` has two action handlers: `getBeer` and `getDrink`.
-In a lerger application, you'd probably create a file called `bar.js` which exported functions `getBeer` and `getDrink`.
+In a larger application, you'd probably create a file called `bar.js` which exported functions `getBeer` and `getDrink`.

 We can also pass promises or functions that return promises into the init function.
 This is nice if you want code-split and lazy-load some actions.
 In the example above, `travel.js` would contain some action handlers that we don't want in our main bundle.
 They would only be loaded when one of those actions are invoked.